Plugging into the SUN

 (Posted 9/21/2013 by mikey)

-Trying to cook in the hibachi is tricky as it is so high in the air, so that is best used for longer unattended cooling like an oven.
+Trying to cook in the hibachi is tricky as it is so high in the air, so that is best used for longer unattended cooking like an oven.
 The large Fresnel lens is also tricky as it is above the receiver, and has so much light that it blinds the cook.
-I made a large mirror mount, and frying pan support, that lets one use the frying pan in a much more natural height.
+I made a large mirror mount, and frying pan support, that lets one use the frying pan in a much more natural height, since the solar input is at the bottom of the pan.

 |Breakfast cooked with the sun.|